Millwall F.C.: The Lions

 The team nickname is The Lions, previously The Dockers.
 The original Dockers name arose from the job of many of the club's supporters in the early 1900s.
-The club did not like the moniker and changed the nickname after press headlined Millwall as 'Lions of the South', after knocking Football League leaders Aston Villa out of the 1899–1900 FA Cup.
+The club did not like the nickname and changed it after press headlined Millwall as 'Lions of the South', after knocking Football League leaders Aston Villa out of the 1899–1900 FA Cup.
 Millwall, then a Southern League side, went on to reach the semi-final.
 The club adopted the motto: We Fear No Foe Where E'er We Go.
-In the 2000s the club started to recognise its unique link with London's docks by introducing Dockers' Days, and archiving the club's dock roots in the Millwall FC Museum.
+In the 2000s the club started to recognise its unique link with London docks by introducing Dockers' Days, and archiving the club's dock roots in the Millwall FC Museum.
 Dockers' Days bring together past successful Millwall teams who parade on the pitch at half-time.
-Supporters who were dockers are allowed to attend the game for free.
+Supporters who were dockers are allowed to attend the game without charge.
 In 2011, Millwall officially named the east stand of The Den as the 'Dockers Stand' in honour of the club's former nickname.